robin-raymond/zax.io/memory-allocation.md

 #### Transferring ownership of a `discard` pointer

-Similar to a pointer marked as `own`, a pointer marked as `discard` can only only be owned by a single variable at a time.
-When an pointer marked as `discard` is transferred to another pointer marked as `discard` the ownership of the pointer is transferred.
+Similar to a pointer qualified as `own`, a pointer qualified as `discard` can only only be owned by a single variable at a time.
+When an pointer qualified as `discard` is transferred to another pointer qualified as `discard` the ownership of the pointer is transferred.

 ````zax
 print final : ()(...) = {